 Which Color Diamonds are the Most Rare?

 Natural fancy color diamonds represent just about 0.01% of all mined diamonds—a remarkable rarity deserving attention and expertise.
-At Namdar Diamonds, we source and curate all Fancy Colors, and in this guide, we explain which colors are hardest to find—and why.
+At Namdar Diamonds, we source and curate all Fancy Colors.
+In this guide, we break down exactly which colors are the hardest to find—and why.

 1. Fancy Brown / Champagne Diamonds